 When responding to a disaster in the United States, UMCOR provides training, financial assistance, expertise, community collaboration to churches and partners making them more resilient to disasters.

-The Alabama-West Florida (AWF) Conference has moved into long-term recovery, but there is still great need for construction and debris removal in response to Hurricane Michael.
-An armada of shower trailers has arrived in the conference and while churches there are starting to get involved to host volunteers, there is only housing right now in Panama Beach where they have a retreat house that accommodates 100 volunteers.
-By summer, the conference expects to open some new centers in the affected areas to house volunteers.
+The Alabama-West Florida (AWF) Conference is well into long-term recovery from Hurricane Michael.
+There is housing in Panama Beach where they have a retreat house that accommodates 100 volunteers.
+This summer, the conference expected to open some new centers in the affected areas to house volunteers.

 A dedicated email address for these efforts has been created: firstname.lastname@example.org